 |File Opening Speed||Approximately 30% quicker than the HDD.||Comparatively slower than the SSD.|

 |Effect of Magnetism||Safe from magnetism effects||Data can be erased by magnets|

 So, which one between HDD and SSD is the right storage for you?
 The following breakdown might help you in making your final decision.

 External and internal hard drives have the same features present in them and can be judged on same principles mentioned above.
 The market is now rife with SSD external drives.
 So, if you are a person who has a need for toughness and speed from your external drive then choosing an external SSD is the best option you have.

-When your data lost/deleted from Seagate hard drive, you should get Recoverit hard drive to help you retrieve all data back. ...
+If your files deleted,lost or formatted from pen drive, you can get Recoverit Pen Drive Recovery to help you retrieve data back. ...